Britain's Got Talent is back on our screens for a 12th series and the show's one 'ever-present' judge, Amanda Holden, is

-For over a decade of dancing dogs, Ofcom scandals and lots of loud buzzers, Amanda has been the one judge who has appeared on every single series.
+For over a decade of dancing dogs, Ofcom scandals and some VERY revealing dresses she has been a BGT constant, appearing on every single series - something not even Simon Cowell has managed.

-David Walliams and Alesha Dixon are relatively new to the judges table and even Simon Cowell missed one series to spend more time in America.
-Meanwhile, Holden has plugged away, shedding tears, making saucy innuendos and winding up her co-stars at every opportunity.
+Throughout that time Holden has plugged away, shedding tears, making saucy innuendos and winding up her co-stars at every opportunity.

-The actress, West End star and reality TV judge has been on British TV for the last three decades – but how much do you really know about her.
+The presenter, West End star and reality TV judge has been on British TV for the last three decades – but how much do you really know about her?

 Here are 10 surprising facts about Amanda Holden: